daxmavy/ireland/README.md

 - **matplotlib** (>=3.4.0): Plotting and visualization
 - **scipy** (>=1.7.0): Scientific computing (for distance calculations)

-## Legacy Files

-The project has been refactored for better organization.
-The following files are kept for reference but are no longer the primary entry points:

-- `download_models.py`: Original manual model downloader (models now auto-download via gensim)
-- `word2vec_analogy.py`: Original analogy testing script (replaced by `analogy.py` with modular `src/` package)

-You can still use these files if needed, but `analogy.py` is now the recommended entry point.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.